awsdocs/aws-data-exchange-user-guide/doc_source/create-byos-offers.md

 **To create a BYOS offer**

-1. Open your web browser and go to the [AWS Data Exchange console](https://console.aws.amazon.com/dataexchange)\.
+1. Open your web browser and sign in to the [AWS Data Exchange console](https://console.aws.amazon.com/dataexchange)\.
 Sign in and choose the product for the BYOS offer\.

 1. Choose **BYOS offers** to open the wizard\.